Monday, January 14, 2013

 Homemade Tamales

 Boil meat in two pots until tender.
-Salt water lightly add spices, carrots & celery.
-Retain broth to add to chopped meat, if dry.
+Salt water lightly add spices (we added about a T of Chili powder, cumin and garlic powder, a tsp of salt and cayenne pepper), 3 carrots & 3 celery stalks for one pork butt.
+Retain broth to add to chopped meat, and masa mixture.
 Chop meat in food processor.
 Cut meat into 2x2 squares to chop in food processor.

 In a large pot add the chopped meat, some broth and the following spices and cook; stir frequently to keep from sticking: